venkatraj/js-notes/Part 1/05. Data Types/5.5 Array methods/Array-methods.md

 ```

-So we need a method to delete array itesm. `splice` comes to rescue.
+So we need a method to delete array items. `splice` comes to rescue.
 In fact, this powerful method can add, remove and insert elements.
 Syntax is `arr.splice(index[, deleteCount, ele1, ele2, ..., eleN])`
 * `index` - Starting position
 * `deleteCount` - No. of elements to delete.
 0 if you want to insert